Signed in as:

 Located in downtown Murfreesboro, Tennessee, one block from the Public Square, stands the stately and classic clubhouse of The Woman's Club of Murfreesboro.

 This pre-Civil War house is an example of Italianate architecture that was popular from 1840-1885.
-One of the few remaining houses in the downtown area built in this romantic Renais
+The first and one of the few remaining houses in the downtown area built in this r

 Located in downtown Murfreesboro, Tennessee, one block from the Public Square, stands the stately and classic clubhouse of The Woman's Club of Murfreesboro.

 This pre-Civil War house is an example of Italianate architecture that was popular from 1840-1885.
-One of the few remaining houses in the downtown area built in this romantic Renaissance style, it was later modified with a wrap around porch and entrance.
+The first and one of the few remaining houses in the downtown area built in this romantic Renaissance style.
+Around 1906, it was modified with a wrap-around porch with front and side entrance.

 The house is listed on the National Register of Historic Places in the North Maney Avenue Historic Overlay District, and recognized by the Association for the Preservation of Tennessee Antiquities.

 Upon entering, the visitor immediately notices the elegant scale and proportions of this historic home.
-The rooms have sixteen foot high ceilings and beautiful embellished crown molding and ceiling medallions.
-The antique furnishings are donations from many club members.
+The rooms have fifteen-foot-high ceilings, fifteen and half inch thick brick walls, and beautiful embellished crown molding and ceiling medallions.
+The antique furnishings are donations from many club members and club friends.

 Check out our Events Page for upcoming dates and information.